 #> PMMH Results Summary:

-#> transition_fn, : Some ESS values are below 400, indicating poor mixing.
+#> init_fn, : Some ESS values are below 400, indicating poor mixing.
+Consider

 #> Some Rhat values are above 1.01, indicating that the chains have not converged.